 If you’re driving a foreign-registered vehicle, you can register your credit card details at an Easytoll machine on any motorway coming into the country as you cross the border from Spain.
 Or buy a prepaid toll card and top it up if needed.

 Get more information about these options and which roads are affected on the Portugal Tolls website.

-Update for 2014 for immigrants: If you haven’t got a Cartão de Cidadão, you’ll need to carry your Contribuinte card with you as well as your ID and the usual paperwork.
-More information about the 2014 changes can be found here.
+For residents in Portugal, if you haven’t got a Cartão de Cidadão, you’ll need to carry your Contribuinte card with you as well as your ID and the usual paperwork.

 25. Not all Portuguese drivers are speed freaks.
 If there is a line of impatient drivers in front of you on a country road, chances are they’re stuck behind an Aixam.
 These pesky little cars have the power of a quad bike so can’t go very fast.
 You don’t even need to pass your Highway Code exam to drive one.